DHTMLX/docs-suite/docs/colorpicker/customization.md

 ## Styling

-There is a possibility to make changes in the look and feel of a colorpicker.
+You can change the look and feel of Colorpicker.

 ![ColorPicker palette customized with circular color cells via custom CSS in DHTMLX Suite](/img/colorpicker/colorpicker_css.png)

 **Related sample**: [Colorpicker.
 Styling (custom CSS)](https://snippet.dhtmlx.com/mnwi3sp0)

-For this you need to take the following steps:
+Follow these steps:

-- add a new CSS class(es) with desired settings in the &lt;style&gt; section of your HTML page or in your file with styles (don't forget to include your file on the page in this case)
+- Add new CSS classes with the styles you need to the `<style>` section of your HTML page or to your stylesheet (remember to link the stylesheet on the page):

 ~~~html
 <style>